Board Bylaws, Policies & Procedures

 The Board authorizes the Superintendent to purchase and/or supervise the purchase of all materials, equipment, supplies and services necessary for the operation of the School District.
 It is the intent of the Board that the School District purchase competitively, without prejudice or favoritism, and seek maximum value for all expenditures.
 Competitive pricing is to be pursued by following legally required processes, as well as through such methods as cooperative purchasing, formal or informal bidding, requests for quotations from multiple vendors, and negotiation.

-Federal Procurement Standards The Board seeks to ensure the District complies with all procurement (EDGAR).
-The Superintendent will delegate responsibility for the development of procedures that comply with this policy to the Business Manager.
+Federal Procurement Standards The Board seeks to ensure the District complies with all procurement policies and procedures in accordance with the Education Department General Administrative Regulations (EDGAR) and/or issued pursuant to the Federal Uniform Guidance, 2 CFR Part 200.
+The Superintendent will delegate responsibility for the development of procedures that comply with this policy to the Director of Finance.

 Federal Procurement Standards (PDF) (65PP, 9.47MB)